SmartPack/KernelProfiler/README.md

 ### Structure of *kernelprofiler.json*
 *<b>kernelprofiler.json</b>* necessorily contains a *<b>title</b>* string as well as a number of optional strings to properly identify a specific kernel.
 An example *<b>kernelprofiler.json</b>* can be found [here](https://raw.githubusercontent.com/sunilpaulmathew/android_kernel_oneplus_msm8998/oneplus/QC8998_Q_10.0_Beta/AnyKernel/ramdisk/kernel_profiler/kernelprofiler.json).

 * "<b>title</b>": "Title of your kernel".
 The "<b>title</b>" should be a string from your kernel's "<b>uname -a</b>".
-It will be later matched on your user devices, and also be displayed as app's main title. *<b>Please note</b>* that it is the only way of app to distinguish a supported kernel and should be done carefully.
+It will be later matched on your user's devices, and also be displayed as app's main title. *<b>Please note</b>* that it is the only way of app to distinguish a supported kernel and should be done carefully.

 * "<b>description</b>": "A short description (in one line) about your kernel". *<b>Please note</b>* that the "<b>description</b>" string will be also displayed in app along with the main title.